colbyj/bride-of-frankensystem/docs/building/conditions_branching.rst

 Conditions and Branching
 ========================

 Most experiments need at least some branching: A/B comparisons assign each participant to one of several conditions; pre-screening studies skip irrelevant follow-up questions; longitudinal studies carry condition assignments across sessions.
 BOFS handles all three with three primitives — ``CONDITIONS``, ``conditional_routing``, and ``show_if``.
+Together they support between-subjects designs, where each participant is assigned to one condition and sees only the content meant for it.

 Defining conditions
 -------------------